d-tomaz/python-projects/numbers/scientific-calculator/README.md

-A simple scientific calculator to do basic arithmetic operations as well as trigonometric, logarithmic and exponential functions.
+A simple scientific calculator to do basic arithmetic operations as well as trigonometric, logarithmic, and exponential functions.